Cam Gallagher Player Props: Guardians vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 4.02 team ERA ranks 12th among all MLB pitching staffs.
+- The Rangers' 4.02 team ERA ranks 11th across all league pitching staffs.

-- The Rangers rank 11th in baseball in home runs surrendered (98 total, 1.1 per game).
+- Rangers pitchers combine to allow 100 total home runs at a rate of 1.1 per game (to rank 11th in the league).

 © 2023 Data Skrive.
 All rights reserved.